Manila & Near Manila Day Tours

 What other destinations are near Manila for day tours near Manila?

-There are many destinations that you can visit for a quick getaway near Manila, including kid-friendly places near Manila.
+There are many destinations that you can visit for day trips from Manila, including kid-friendly places near Manila.
 The City of Manila is bordered by other Metro Manila cities Pasay, Makati, Quezon City, Caloocan, Mandaluyong, and San Juan are great spots for a Manila tour.

 What's the best way to get around Manila?